jakevs/exercisetracker/README.md

   <img src="https://avatars.githubusercontent.com/jakevs" style="width: 10px; height: 10px; border-radius:75%;">

-If you have any questions about the repository, or an open issue, please contact any of the contributing members of this project.
+If you have any questions about the repository, or an open issue, please contact [jakevs](https://github.com/jakevs/) directly at jakevs3@gmail.com.